Logo

 David Benatar raises the issue of whether humans inaccurately estimate the true quality of their lives, and has cited three psychological phenomena which he believes are responsible for this:.

-David Benatar is the author of a series of widely cited papers in medical ethics, including "Between Prophylaxis and Child Abuse" and "A Pain in the Fetus: Toward Ending Confusion about Fetal Pain".
+David Benatar is the author of a series of widely cited papers in medical ethics, including "Between Prophylaxis and Child Abuse" and "A Pain in the Fetus: Toward Ending Confusion about Fetal Pain", both co-authored with Michael David Benatar.

-David Benatar's work has been published in such journals as Ethics, Journal of Applied Philosophy, Social Theory and Practice, American Philosophical Quarterly, QJM: An International Journal of Medicine, Journal of Law and Religion and the British Medical Journal.
+David Benatar's work has been published in journals including Ethics, Journal of Applied Philosophy, Social Theory and Practice, American Philosophical Quarterly, QJM: An International Journal of Medicine, Journal of Law and Religion and the British Medical Journal.

 David Benatar is vegan, and has taken part in debates on veganism.